nichdel/hearthwiki/Swimming-Angel-Tofu.md

 # Spinach

-Steam/boil in about half an inche of water, covered.
+Steam/boil in about half an inch of water, covered.
+About ~5 minutess or until desirably wilted.